DawsonLeeRhodesCollege/ARBookCover/README.md

 # Project Details:

-In this project, I use Unity Version 2020.3.27f1 (Personal) and the Unity Vuforia SDK to create an AR Book Cover for my Database Management Systems textbook.
+In this project, I use Unity Version 2020.3.27f1 (Personal) and the Unity Vuforia SDK Version 10.5.5 to create an AR Book Cover for my Database Management Systems textbook.
 This project was implemented using a 2015 Macbook Pro and the laptop's web camera.

 # Project Repository: